rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-rhel-and-centos.md

 product_url: cloud-servers
 ---

-This article provides the steps to grant a Linux&reg; user sudo, or administravive, access on a RHEL&reg; or CentOS&reg; server.
+This article provides the steps to grant an existing Linux&reg; user sudo, or administravive, access on a RHEL&reg; or CentOS&reg; server.

 ### Prerequisites